Write a Great CV or Resume banner thinbanner

 • Don’t use fancy colours and fonts which tend to distract rather than attract recruiters.

 • For junior level applicants, don't include a large number of internships — participating in 5 or 6 internships doesn't increase your chances of getting a job.
 Employers will look at the quality of organisation and internship experience you gained, and having that many internships will make employers question whether you have a well rounded personality (where your time could have been spent participating in other activities, such as travelling, getting involved in charitable activities or working other industries).
 If you can show you have spent your time during your year out or during university vacations wisely, 1 internship will be enough.
+In fact, having a completely irrelevant internship, even a legal one, such as an internship with a human rights law firm when you are applying for an internship or training contract with a US top tier corporate law firm, could lead the reviewer to query where your true career ambitions lie.

 • Don’t squeeze too much information into the CV – there should be plenty of margin space and white space between paragraphs to avoid looking cluttered and to also allow interviewers to write their comments.